na-na-hi/renget/archive/BulkGuide.md

 Ultimately, it was one of his own sons, Shamshir, who led to his downfall.
 With him being taught compassion by Bismuth and emboldened by Makuhita, he led Team Yin-Yang, Bismuth, and his troops into the capital to dethrone his father.
 Due to their greater unity, they performed far better than they had any right to.
 Seeing the disarray, the civilians of the capital realized that the Shah and his army weren't invulnerable and worked with Shamshir's men, storming the palace and defeating the Shah after Asana had faltered.

 The Shah, in spite of his strength, was an extremely unskilled battler.
-To Asana, reading his movements was like looking into an open book, and due to her agility, she was the greatest obstacle out between her team, Shamshir, and Bismuth, only being defeated due to her fatigue and a Quick Seed wearing off at an inopportune time.
+To Asana, reading his movements was like looking into an open book, and due to her agility, she was the greatest obstacle between her team, Shamshir, and Bismuth, only being defeated due to her fatigue and a Quick Seed wearing off at an inopportune time.
 If he didn't think of himself as infallible and actually took time to refine his fighting style, the Shah could've wiped the floor with everyone effortlessly.

 ##The Others: